Spring Green Notes © Frances Michaels

 Citrus Leaf Miner causes ugly distorted

 leaves with silvery trails in the leaf tissue.
+The

-when new growth is about 1 cm long, reapply every 2-3 weeks.
-October and February are crucial times to spray.
+landing on the leaves by female moths.
+Spray when new growth is about 1 cm long, reapply every 2-3 weeks.
+October

 Band citrus trees with

-Pre-Coated Sticky Tree Bands to keep
+Fruit Tree Grease Bands to keep

 ants and other crawling pests out.